 Cerebral vasospasm following subarachnoid hemorrhage is a major complication of subarachnoid hemorrhage (SAH).
 It is overtaking rebleed as the major cause of mortality and morbidity in the subgroup of patients with SAH who reach the hospital and receive medical care.
-It usually occurs after a few days from the onset of hemorrhage and peaks in severity at day 4-7.
+It usually occurs after a few days from the onset of hemorrhage and peaks in severity on days 4-7.

-After decades of research the exact mechanism(s) responsible remains elusive although a number of candidate agents are demonstrated to play a role.
+After decades of research, the exact mechanism(s) responsible remains elusive 12 although a number of candidate agents are demonstrated to play a role.
 These include:

 Most likely the 'true' pathway involves multiple agents interacting with each other, both biochemically and via changes in gene expression, accounting for the delay of onset.

 Oxyhemoglobin, highest in concentration in arterial blood, appears to simultaneously up-regulate the expression of endothelin 1 (ET-1) and reduce the efficacy of NO.

 This results in alteration of normal vascular tone, resulting in narrowing of the large vessels.
 Increasingly it is also becoming apparent that small caliber vessels which are in contact with blood in CSF are also narrowed - down to 15 micrometers - far too small to be visible on angiography, let alone CTA/MRA.